Skip to content

 task: "Set up project {{trigger.input.projectName}} with the agreed stack"

-result_message: "{{steps.setup.output}}"
+result_message: "{{steps.setup.outputs.result}}"

 Step Types Reference